 Note; If you head right it will take you past the swimming pool, playgrounds and restrooms to the Russell Field Park parking lot off of Rindge Ave.

 Turn left and travel behind the bleachers, cross over Harvey St and you'll now be on the MBTA's Red Line corridor at a 0.5 miles.
 Another words, the Boston Subways Red Line runs directly below you and the trail utilizes the green space above it.
 This corridor was also originally part of the old Boston & Maine Railroad Line.
 This urban corridor is tree lined and park like although not very wide.
 When you come to the intersection of Cedar St and Mass Ave, you'll need to turn right along Mass Ave to reach a cross-light.
 Then turn left to return to the trail at Trolley Square.
 A HUBWAY is located here.
 Here the trail is briefly bricked lined with tables and benches.
-You'll pass by a lot for the city's electric buses on your right and cross into Somerville from Cambridge.
+You'll pass by a lot for the city's electric buses on your right and cross into Somerville.
 This section of trail is referred to as the Somerville Community Path.
 The trail becomes brick lined again at 1.3 miles as you pass by some artworks on poles and come to the Davis Square T-Station.
-Cross over Holland St to Davis Square, where there are outdoor tables, places to eat, a map board and continue straight through and over College Ave.
+Cross over Holland St to Davis Square, where there are outdoor tables, places to eat, a Map Board and continue straight through and over College Ave.
 This takes you past another entrance for the Davis Square T-Station.
 Travel down a "closed to traffic" road, through a parking lot and you'll be back on the trail.
 This section of green space is wider and still tree lined.
 Cross Cedar St at 1.9 miles where the trail is wide with a separate jogging path.
-Travel underneath Lowell St where the trail currently ends after 2.2 miles overlooking the RR tracks.
+Travel underneath Lowell St where you overlook the RR track at 2.2 miles .
 A ramp leads up to Lowell St.

-The next Phase of the trail will follow the MBTA's Green Line Extension.
-As part of the GLX project, the path will be extended from Lowell Street along the GLX Medford Branch (Gilman Square, Washington Street stations) to the North Point/Lechmere Station area of Cambridge where the trail will connect to North Point Park, the Boston Harborwalk and the Charles River Bikeway .
-Check out; MCRT CAMBRIDGE-BOSTON to see the planned route.
+I haven't checked out this new section yet.
+The next Phase of the trail follows the MBTA's Green Line Extension.
+The path was extended in June 2023 from Lowell St along the GLX Medford Branch (Gilman Square, Washington Street stations) to the North Point/Lechmere Station area of Cambridge where the trail connects to North Point Park, the Boston Harborwalk and the Charles River Bikeway .

 CLICK HERE FOR ALEWIFE STATION SPOKE TRAIL MAP